3 Spatial data operations

 [31., 32., 33., 34., 35., 36.]])

-The term ‘map algebra’ was coined in the late 1970s to describe a “set of conventions, capabilities, and techniques” for the analysis of geographic raster and (although less prominently) vector data (Tomlin 1994, to add citation…).
-In this context, we define map algebra more narrowly, as operations that modify or summarise raster cell values, with reference to surrounding cells, zones, or statistical functions that apply to every cell.
+The term ‘map algebra’ was coined in the late 1970s to describe a ‘set of conventions, capabilities, and techniques’ for the analysis of geographic raster and (although less prominently) vector data (Tomlin 1994).
+In this context, we define map algebra more narrowly, as operations that modify or summarize raster cell values, with reference to surrounding cells, zones, or statistical functions that apply to every cell.

-Map algebra operations tend to be fast, because raster datasets only implicitly store coordinates, hence the old adage “raster is faster but vector is corrector”.
-The location of cells in raster datasets can be calculated by using its matrix position and the resolution and origin of the dataset (stored in the raster metadata, Section 1.3.2).
+Map algebra operations tend to be fast, because raster datasets only implicitly store coordinates, hence the old adage ‘raster is faster but vector is corrector’.
+The location of cells in raster datasets can be calculated by using its matrix position and the resolution and origin of the dataset (stored in the raster metadata, Section 1.3.1).
 For the processing, however, the geographic position of a cell is barely relevant as long as we make sure that the cell position is still the same after the processing.
-Additionally, if two or more raster datasets share the same extent, projection and resolution, one could treat them as matrices for the processing.
+Additionally, if two or more raster datasets share the same extent, projection, and resolution, one could treat them as matrices for the processing.

-Map algebra (or cartographic modeling with raster data) divides raster operations into four subclasses (Tomlin 1990, to add citation…), with each working on one or several grids simultaneously:
+Map algebra (or cartographic modeling with raster data) divides raster operations into four subclasses (Tomlin 1990), with each working on one or several grids simultaneously:

 elev